voicegain/platform/ANNOUNCE.md

 ### Minor release 1.48.0 is scheduled for 1/12/2022 between 6:00pm and 10pm CST

+Known Issue:
+* Custom Language Models in the Cloud cannot be generated.
+This will soon be fixed in 1.48.1

 This release adds or changes:
 * Punctuation/capitalization and digit formatting for Spanish Transcription is now available.
 * Rate limit for Edge offline queue throughput is now expressed per hour rather than per day.